Chakkappazham: Season 1 (Part 1)

 The family life of Uthaman and his wife Asha faces a series of misunderstandings and chaos.
 There is confusion, humor, healthy discussions and a lot of love.
 The main draw of the story is the interesting fights and situational comedy between family members.

 Season 1 (Part 2)

 The story revolves around Sumesh (Muhammad Rafi) and Supriya (Haritha Haridas), who are newlyweds.

 Season 1 (Part 3)

 The story revolves around Sumesh's uncle Shankunni and his family and their neighbour Prabhu and his family.

 Season 2

-The familial life of Uthaman, a compounder working at a veterinary hospital and his housemaker Asha is returned confront with a series of misunderstandings and chaos.
+The interesting happenings that happen every day in the family of a free going young man Sumesh and his elder brother Uthaman, who is a veterinary hospital compounder.